-Given the extreme winds and resulting, unimaginable destruction, people living in tornado prone areas (such as the Tornado Alley), should actively consider options to protect themselves and their loved ones.
+Given the extreme winds and resulting unimaginable destruction, people living in tornado prone areas (such as “Tornado Alley“), should actively consider options to protect themselves and their loved ones.

 What is the Fujita Scale?

 Measured on a scale from F1-F5, it describes the tornado’s impact on human-built structures and vegetation.
 Click here to learn more about it.

 Both are weather phenomenons that come with strong winds and can cause great damage.
 However, tornadoes form on land, while hurricanes appear over water.
 They further differ on their size, speed, duration, frequency and possibility to issue a warning.
 Read all about it in this article.